RFPs Are Not a Sustainable Business Practice

 To be realistic, most vendors won’t invest in legal services for projects they have no guarantee of winning.
 Thus begins the cycle of risk.

 In a nutshell, RFPs can actually increase risk rather than decrease it.
-With this in mind, here are five important lessons we learned on our journey to improve customer relationships while reducing the number of RFPs we respond to.
+With this in mind, here are six important lessons we learned on our journey to improve customer relationships while reducing the number of RFPs we respond to.

 1. RFPs Waste Time